EverydayRoadster/Mittelpunkte/README.md

 ## Installation

 Ensure you have Go installed on your system.

-You can install the tool directly using:
+You can install the middlepoints tool directly using:

 ```bash
 go install github.com/EverydayRoadster/Mittelpunkte@latest